Taras Shevchenko: Ukrainian Liberty Idol

 Intent on turning his servant into a chamber painter, Engelhardt traveled to Saint Petersburg with the boy, where famous artist Vasiliy Shiryaev became Shevchenko’s private teacher in St. Petersburg.
-At night and in his free time, Taras would go to the Summer Garden to draw statues and to compose his early poems.
+At night and in his free time, Taras would go to the Summer Garden to draw statues and compose his early poems.

 About my first literature experiments I can tell the only thing: they started at the Summer Garden during moonless nights.
 Ukrainian harsh muse avoided my taste, perverted by my school life, in landlord’s hallway.
 But when the breath of freedom brought my feelings back to the innocence of the first years of my life.
 It [Ukrainian muse – author’s note] embraced me by the foreign side.
 The first of my weak experiments, written in the Summer Garden, was Prychynna.

-During his studies in St. Petersburg, he gained many achievements, from securing a gold medal at the Imperial Academy of Art to participating in the painting of Bolshoi Theatre in Moscow as a junior artist.
+During his studies in St. Petersburg, he gained many achievements, from securing a gold medal at the Imperial Academy of Art to participating in the painting of the Bolshoi Theatre in Moscow as a junior artist.

 Once, when painting in the Summer Garden, Shevchenko met Ukrainian artist Ivan Soshenko (1807-1876).
 Ivan introduced Taras to a community of famous painters such as Karl Brullov (1799-1852), Vasiliy Zhukovskiy (1783-1852), and Vasiliy and Alexei Venetsianov.
 Shevchenko visited The State Hermitage Museum where the young peasant artist saw paintings of Van Dyck, Rubens, and Velazquez for the first time.

 In the spring of 1838, Karl Brullov and Vasiliy Zhukovskiy decided to free Shevchenko from serfdom.
 Engelgardt agreed, but the price was very high at 2,500 rubles.
 The equivalent of the value of an entire estate!

 To earn money, Brullov painted a portrait of Zhukovskiy who was a teacher of the heir to the Russian throne.
 Even the Imperial family participated in the auction!